 - The consequences to reproductive function that stress can cause

-- And how to utilize joyful and relaxing activities to diminish stress.
+- How to utilize joyful and relaxing activities to diminish stress

 - Facing a new reality: Diagnosis stimulates couples to face reality of infertility.
 Blaming, guilt arise.
 Selective perception of success rates and discounting of side effects and risks of treatment.
 Begin to isolate themselves.